General Principles Of Operative Surgery Question And Answers

 Biopsy Types:

-1. Punch Biopsy: Sample is obtained with the help of punch
+1. Punch Biopsy: The sample is obtained with the help of a punch

 Biopsy Indications: